Ju4n/telemetry-package/doc/Usage.md

 # Usage

+In the following sections, we'll explore how to effectively use the Logger class to meet your logging requirements.

 ## Using LoggerBuilder

 The `LoggerBuilder` class provides a convenient way to create and configure a logger instance.
 It allows you to specify the logging driver and formatter easily.
 Below are examples of how to use it in different scenarios.